 California allows juries to identify entities as "common carriers" (those who carry persons for reward) based on their analysis of whether they maintain a regular place of business for transporting travelers, advertise their services to the public, and have standard fees or fares that are charged to transport a customer.
 In most cases involving negligence, the duty of ordinary care is that which a reasonable person would use considering the circumstances.
 However, without being insurers of passengers' safety, common carriers are expected to do everything that care, vigilance, and foresight could reasonably accomplish under the circumstances.
 This is a much higher standard of care than that of ordinary negligence.
 Under California Civil Code section 2100, a common carrier must use the utmost diligence for passenger safety and use a reasonable degree of skill.
 It must also provide vehicles safe and fit for their purpose.

 In California, some operators of elevators and escalators are considered common carriers.
 The rationale is that, even though a store does not charge for the use of an elevator or escalator, it profits from the use of these devices to help customers who are shopping at the store.

-If you have been hurt in an elevator or escalator accident, you should consult an experienced Los Angeles personal injury lawyer.
+If you have been hurt in an elevator or escalator accident, you should consult an experienced personal injury lawyer in the Los Angeles area.
 Sharifi Firm also represents accident victims in Temecula, Riverside, San Bernardino, and Rancho Cucamonga, among other Southern California cities.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.